ripfreeworld/ModuleTracking/Instruction.md

 4. Change the `pg_hba.conf`:<br>
     Tailor the PostgreSQL configuration file `/etc/postgresql/10/main/pg_hba.conf`(`10` according to your PostgreSQL version) to allow non-default user to login to PostgreSQL Server, by adding the following entry:
-    <pre>local   testdb      testuser                     md5</pre>
+    <pre>local   jumpingjive      user_name                     md5</pre>
     If you still meet the error later with: `psql: FATAL: Peer authenitication failed for user ...`, the reason might be that you are only allowed to access the local database with default identity, namely `peer` instead of `md5`.
 You might find solutions from [stackoverflow - psql: FATAL: Peer authenitication failed](https://stackoverflow.com/questions/17443379/psql-fatal-peer-authentication-failed-for-user-dev)

-4. Create another user with a password for login:<br>
+5. Create another user with a password for login:<br>

     <pre>$ sudo -u postgres createuser --login --pwprompt user_name</pre>
     Without the flag `-u postgres` would lead to the following ERROR:
     <pre>createuser: creation of new role failed: ERROR:  permission denied to create role</pre>
     Besides setting the password for new role, the password for `postgres` will also be asked.

-5. Create a new database called `jumpingjive`, owned by `user_name`.
+6. Create a new database called `jumpingjive`, owned by `user_name`.
     <pre>$ sudo -u postgres createdb --owner=user_name jumpingjive</pre>

-6. Restart PostgreSQL server and login:
+7. Restart PostgreSQL server and login:
     <pre>$ sudo service postgresql restart
     $ psql -U user_name jumpingjive</pre>

+9.  **Alternative**:
+    If you have trouble with accessing the database you just created.
+You could also try the easier way to run the program using the default database `postgres` with the default user `postgres`, instead of using new database and user, after you have the PostgreSQL installed on your computer.<br>
+    Access your default database by typing:
+    <pre>sudo -u postgres psql</pre>
+    And set a password for this database as shown in *step 5*.
+The corresponding variables `database` and `user` of `connect.py` should be `postgres`.

 * Important is, the `database`, `user` and `password` must match with the script `connect.py`.
 And the `port` is default `5432`. <br>
 At last, you could run the python script `connect.py` to see if it shows the result `Connected...`